Afro–Kittitians and Nevisians: Emancipation to 1900

 After emancipation, differences began to develop between life on St. Kitts and on Nevis.
 Planters on Nevis, which is smaller and has less fertile land, had trouble offering competitive wages to their workers.
 To combat this, they allowed labourers to share in the profits of the sugarcane they grew.

 While white planters continued to own land, on Nevis black field labourers had greater ties to it.
 They thus had greater control over what could be planted.
 Subsequently, black peasant farmers on Nevis were able to grow more sustenance crops than their counterparts on St. Kitts.

 While not legally barred from owning land, most blacks were practically barred from owning land through suppressive economic practices.
 Their survival thus continued to rely a great deal on the whims of the white land owning class.
 If blacks did manage to earn extra income, they would not find any banks on either of the two islands.
 Workers would either hide coins in their homes or purchase livestock as an investment.
 In the last two decades of the 19th century, sugar prices fell after German beet sugar hit English markets.
 The ensuing depression hit Afro–Kittitians and Nevisians especially hard.
 As in previous years many migrated to other islands, especially Trinidad, for work.
 Those that remained were in a state of starvation and in 1896 frustrated workers set fire to several sugar cane fields.

 Demography

-Currently, 92% of the population is African-Caribbean: So, 80% of the archipelago's population is of African descent, either totally or partially (75% black and 5.3% mulatto, partially of Irish origin) and 12% are Afro-Europeans (European of African descent).
-Only 8% of the population is from other origins (5% of people is of Indian origin and Afro-Indian and 3.3% from other parts of South Asia).
-The whites are 1% (of British, French, Portuguese and Lebanese descent).
+In the year 2000, 92% of the population was African-Caribbean: So, 80% of the archipelago's population was of African descent, either totally or partially (75% black and 5.3% mulatto, partially of Irish origin) and 12% were Afro-Europeans (European of African descent).
+Only 8% of the population was from other origins (5% of people was of Indian origin and Afro-Indian and 3.3% from other parts of South Asia).
+The whites were 1% (of British, French, Portuguese and Lebanese descent).